Return to the Forum homepage

 Lionel Walter (Walter) Rothschild (1868-1937)

 Walter was physically imposing yet desperately shy.
 He lived all his life in Tring, barring spells at university.
+A keen yeoman, he entered the Royal Bucks Hussars in 1889, and presented the Regiment with its 1st maxim gun in 1897.
 He was MP for Aylesbury, a major in the Buckinghamshire Yeomanry, a JP and a Deputy Lieutenant for the county.

 Walter and natural history

 His interest in natural history began when he was a child, collecting butterflies, and as a child, Walter knew exactly what he wanted to do when he grew up, announcing at the age of seven, 'Mama, Papa, I am going to make a museum...'.
-By the time he was ten, Walter had enough natural history objects to start his first museum, in a garden shed.
+By the time he was ten, Walter had enough natural history objects to start his first museum, in a garden shed, which grew to become the largest collection in natural history ever assembled by one man.

 Before long, Walter's insect and bird collections were so large they had to be stored in rented rooms and sheds around Tring.
 Then in 1889, his father gave him some land on the outskirts of Tring Park as a 21st birthday present.
 Two small cottages were built, one to house his books and insect collection, the other for a caretaker.
 Behind these was a much larger building, which would contain Lord Rothschild's collection of mounted specimens.
 This was the beginning of his Zoological Museum, which opened to the public in 1892.

-Lionel Walter Rothschild, 3rd Baronet, 2nd Baron, died on 27 August 1937.
-Walter bequeathed his museum and his collections to the British Museum.
+During his lifetime Walter accumulated 2,000 mounted mammals, about 2000 mounted birds, 2 million butterflies and moths, 300,000 bird skins, 144 giant tortoises, 200,000 birds' eggs and 30,000 books.
+Walter died on 27 August 1937 and bequeathed his museum and his collections to the British Museum.
 Known today as the Natural History Museum at Tring, the museum celebrates Walter's passion for the natural world.

 Go to the Natural History Museum at Tring »